Welcome to Saint Michael Parish!

 We’re very glad you’ve decided to make Saint Michael Parish your spiritual home.
 We’ve tried to make this page a one-stop shopping resource to help you get acquainted with your community and rapidly get plugged in to parish life.
 Check out Fr.
 Jim’s short welcome video, then scroll down and get started!

 Registration.
-Our hope is that you’ll cement your relationship with us by registering in the Parish.
-You can do that by filling out a registration form at the link below.
-Or, stop by the Parish Office anytime during business hours (Mon-Fri, 9-5 or Sundays, 8:30-4).
+Our hope is that you’ll cement your relationship with us by registering in the parish.
+You can do that by filling out a registration form at the link below or stopping by the parish office any time during business hours (Mon-Fri, 9-5 or Sundays, 8:30-4).
 Or, you can simply download and print a registration form, then either mail it to us or drop it off the next time you come for Mass.
-Drop it either at the Welcoming Station or at the office.

 Saint Michael is a Stewardship Parish.
 As such, we recognize that everything we have is a gift from God and that we are called to return a portion of those gifts back to God.
 As disciples, we give of our time, our talent, and our treasure.